Travelling to Alice Springs

-Whether you are looking for a cheap and cheerful caravan park, or luxury accommodation at Lasseters Casino, we suggest to book it in early!
+Whether you are looking for a cheap and cheerful caravan park, self-catering unit, serviced apartment or luxury accommodation, book early!

-Alice Springs offers a wide range of hotels, motels, backpackers and camping spots, but if you’re looking to book somewhere, we suggest visiting Tourism Central Australia who can assist with your booking.
+Alice Springs offers a range of hotels, motels, hostels and camping spots.
+If you’re spoilt for choice, Tourism Central Australia can help.
+Visit discovercentralaustralia.com

 WHAT TO DO WHEN YOU ARE HERE

 The Red CentreNATS rule in Alice Springs when they’re on, but there are plenty of other experiences to be had in and around the region.